Connect with us

 Evans said: “I wouldn’t tell my Dad because I don’t think he’d be very happy about it but I consider myself English like Ben Morgan.

-Having featured heavily for the A-League, Gloucester rewarded Evans with a contract renewal in January and he will be part of the senior squad for 2012/13.
+Having heavily for the A-League, Gloucester rewarded Evans with a contract renewal in January and he will be part of the senior squad for 2012/13.

 While Morgan is known for his sledgehammer approach to No. 8 play and deft hands out of the tackle, Evans prefers to run through gaps rather than opponents.